daifkyou/minimade/README.md

 ## License
 Please read LICENSE (and the note i left at the top), but this project is basically under the MIT license.

+## P.S.
+The name of the skin is actually a misnomer because I was using make before I switched to SCons so that's a thing